 C. Travis Webb, PhD, is a former Associate Editor of the Journal of the American Academy of Religion, and Interim Editor of the American Academy of Religion’s online book review forum, Reading Religion.

 He was the 2012 recipient of the Claremont National Scholarship, and his essay “Trespassing Scriptural Boundaries: Secularism, Specialization, and the Humanities,” is included in Refractions of the Scriptural: Critical Orientation as Transgression.
 His most recent peer-reviewed article is in the March, 2018 issue of JAAR, and he is currently at work on the book, The Imagined World: From State's Rites to Religious Rights.
 Dr. Webb’s non-academic writing has appeared in the Huffington Post, Salon, and the OUP Blog, and his creative work has been displayed at the Tate Modern Museum in London as part of an experimental exhibit Image-Music-Text.
 A Founding Board Member of the Institute for Signifying Scripture, he has contributed to the institute’s online journal,The Gumbé, and its print journal The Abeng.

 He and his wife Molly Webb founded CultureHum Foundation, a 501(c)(3) corporation, in 2014, hoping to bridge the gaps in American civic culture.
 They believed that although extremes of wealth and poverty are harmful to the social fabric, cultural inequities are far more dangerous to American civil society.
 Understanding that empathy is the indispensable ingredient in a plural, democratic society, they set out to strengthen it.

-The Foundation's ambitious agenda is primarily supported through Molly's Music's educational services, one of the largest music teaching schools in Orange County, California.
+The Foundation's ambitious agenda is primarily supported through The Inside Voice's educational services, one of the largest music teaching schools in Orange County, California.

 Dr. Webb is also editor of The American Age, the foundation's most direct attempt to influence American public discourse.